Lane County Court Records

 Are Court Records Public in Lane County?

-Oregon’s Public Records Law (ORS Chapter 192) establishes that records relating to the conduct of the public’s business are generally open to inspection and copying.
-Court records fall within this framework, meaning most filings at the Lane County Circuit Court are available to the public.
+Oregon's Public Records Law (ORS Chapter 192) establishes that records relating to the conduct of the public's business are generally open to inspection and copying.
+Most filings at the Lane County Circuit Court are available to the public under this framework.

 Records That Are Generally Public